HumayounMustafa/SkinDiseaseViT/README.md

 Contact

-For questions or support, please contact [your email].
+For questions or support, please email humayounmustafa2000@gmail.com.